adamgreig/airspy-rs/README.md

 # Rust bindings for libairspy

 Requires libairspy at least 1.0.6 already built and installed on your system.
-Tests require an attached Airspy (otherwise there is not much to test!).
+Tests require an attached Airspy (otherwise there is not much to test!) and must be run with `RUST_TEST_THREADS=1` or the threads may stomp on each other.

 Simple usage example: